Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Bulk Fermentation

-Bulk fermentation starts as soon as all the ingredients, including yeast and salt, are combined and ends when the dough is divided, shaped, and prepped for the final proof.
-The timing for bulk fermentation does not account for any time in the autolyse.
+Bulk fermentation starts once all ingredients are combined and ends when the dough is divided, shaped for the final proof.
+Any time the dough spends in autolyse is not included in this stage.

 Hungry for more information about the bulk ferment?
 I have an article designed to help you nail the bulk ferment!